IvyZX/flax/docs/guides/use_checkpointing.md

 restored
 ```

-#### When checkpoint is partial
+#### Scenario 2: When a checkpoint is partial

 On the other hand, if the reference object contains a value that is not available in the checkpoint, the checkpointing code will by default warn that some data is not compatible.

-To bypass the error, you need to pass an Orbax [`transform`](https://github.com/google/orbax/blob/main/docs/checkpoint.md#transformations) that teaches Orbax how to conform this checkpoint into the structure of `custom_target`.
+To bypass the error, you need to pass an Orbax [`transform`](https://github.com/google/orbax/blob/main/docs/checkpoint.md#transformations) that teaches Orbax how to conform this checkpoint into the structure of the `custom_target`.

-In this case, we pass a default `{}` that lets Orbax use values in `custom_target` to fill in the blank.
-This lets us restore an old checkpoint into a new data structure, the `CustomTrainState`.
+In this case, pass a default `{}` that lets Orbax use values in the `custom_target` to fill in the blank.
+This allows you to restore an old checkpoint into a new data structure, the `CustomTrainState`.

 ```python
 try: